 Augmentation options include:

 Frequently referred to as “gummy bear” or “form stable”, these implants are made from crosslinked molecules of silicone, making them thicker and firmer than traditional silicone implants.
 As a result, they are able to hold their shape better and may have less rippling.
 They also have a more natural feel compared to saline implants and they are Dr. Lee’s preferred implant of choice.

 These implants are filled with sterile salt water housed in a silicone shell.
 They tend to have a less natural feel than silicone and rippling may also be more noticeable.
 Also, if the implant ruptures, the volume loss will be apparent immediately.

 Autologous fat is removed with liposuction from areas of the body that have abundant fat (eg. abdomen, flanks, thighs, hips).
 After being placed through a refinement process, the fat is injected into the breast.
 This procedure is less common and reserved for very select patients.
 Fat transfer to the breasts is still undergoing clinical investigation and will not provide the level of projection or fullness to the breast that can be achieved with breast implants.

-Where are the incisions placed?
+Where are breast augmentation incisions placed?

 Multiple options are possible for incision location.
 The two most common approaches are: